samthebest/dump/sams-scala-tutorial/platonic-programming.md

 ### Theorem - Interpreted State Monism

-Given an reasonably fast processor and amount of memory, every program can be refactored to have at most 1 variable (i.e. `var` in Scala) while remaining functionally equivilant.
+Given an reasonably fast processor and amount of memory, every program can be refactored to have at most 1 variable (i.e. `var` in Scala) while remaining functionally equivalent.
 Furthermore this `var` need only occur in a "read-write chain" using interpreters, in the entry point of the application within the lambda of an infinite stream of inputs.

 ### Definition/Example - Read Write Chain or Idealised Monolith